Margaret Peters Dip. Couns. Registered Member MBACP (Accred)

 I am a BACP Accredited counsellor.

 In addition to my private practice, I teach counselling skills at a university on a BACP accredited course.
-I have worked as a counsellor at my local Hospice and as such have much experience of working with issues of bereavement and loss.
+I have worked as a counsellor at my local Hospice and as such have much experience of working with issues of bereavement, trauma and loss.
 I have also worked in a centre for young people struggling with drug and alcohol addiction, and have counselled young people in a secondary school setting, with problems such as bullying, self esteem and eating disorders.